botblox/botblox-manager-software/README.md

     python app.py --help
 ```

+_Important Note_

+Currently, the lead developer [Aaron Elijah](https://github.com/AaronElijah) does not develop on Linux OS so he hasn't verified that this will run 'as is'.
+If there are any developers who are interested in this project and develop with a Linux Host OS, please be in contact to verify the installation and running steps work as is or if any changes need to be made.

 #### MacOS and Windows
 To get a local copy up and running follow these simple steps.
 1. Clone this repo in the directory